code-by-matt/flowerpower/README.md

 ## Training Methodology

-The next thing to do was  to NOT use in training our classifier, but instead use to test our classifier after it's been trained.
-This is common practice, because we want to see how well our classifier captures the underlying behavior of irises at large, not the idosyncracies of data we trained on.
-If we trained and tested on the same data, there would be no way to tell if our accuracy is derived from the idosyncracies or correct underlying behavior.
-The `train_test_split` function gives us a super easy way to randomly split up our data into a training set and a test set using any proportion we want.
+As is tradition, I wanted to train my classifier on one portion of the data and test its performance on another.
+This is because I wanted to see how well my classifier captures the underlying behavior of irises at large, not the idosyncracies of data I trained with.
+If I trained and tested on the same data, there would be no way to tell if my classifier was *overfitted*, i.e., capturing a lot of idosyncracies and obscuring the correct underlying behavior.
+The `train_test_split` function was a super easy way to randomly split up the data into a training set and a test set using any proportion I wanted.
+In this case, I saved 30% of the data for testing.

 ```python
 from sklearn.model_selection import train_test_split
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.3)
 ```

-In this case, we save 30% of our data for testing.

-The plan was to train a classifier so that it can predict the species of a flower given its features.

-Since the hard work of implementing logistic regression had been done for us, all we have to worry about is what comes before and after.
-We start with what comes before, which is prepping our data.

-We want to pick a good regularization strength.
-Andrew taught us that the way to do this is to run our classifier with a variety of strengths and then check which one is the best.
-But again, we can't check the performance of a particular strength by using the same data we trained with.
-The way this was dealt with in the course was by making a cross-validation set, to be used only for comparing different regularization strengths.
-The obvious drawback of splitting up the data into three parts (training, cross-validation, testing) is that you have even less data to train with.
-A better way is to use scikit-learn's `cross_val_score`, which does a fancy thing called [k-fold validation](https://scikit-learn.org/stable/modules/cross_validation.html).
+Keen to try out more techniques from Andrew's course, I wanted to run the classifier with a bunch of different `C` values and see which one is the best.
+But again, I couldn't check the performance of a `C` value by testing on the same data I trained with.
+The way this was dealt with in the course was by making a *cross-validation set*, to be used only for comparing different regularization strengths.
+I found a better way in scikit-learn's `cross_val_score`, which does a fancy thing called [*k-fold validation*](https://scikit-learn.org/stable/modules/cross_validation.html).

 ```python
 from sklearn.model_selection import cross_val_score